uf-mil/mil/Jakes-Progress.md

     - [ ] Now do a RHC, geometric planner or something wacky and funtacular
     - [ ] Lyapunov-Robust LQR
 - [ ] Simple multi-hypothesis tracking toolbox in both 2D and 3D
+- [ ] Particle filters for vision (We are not sufficiently robust)
+    - [ ] Good methods for handling crappy thresholds

 Random:
 - [ ] Pack-map: Draw the hierarchies of the sub packages